-The former district of Humla, now called Humla District Coordination Committee (DCC), is located in Karnali Zone of the Mid-Western Development Region of Nepal.
+The former district of Humla, now called Humla District Coordination Committee (DCC), is located in Provinnce 6 of the mid-western region of Nepal.
 The adjacent boundary to this DCC are Mugu and Tibetian region of China in the East, Bajhang and Tibetan region of China in the West, Mugu and Bajura in the South and Tibetian region of China in the North.
 Topographically, Humla entails 290 35' North to 300 57' North latitude and from 810 10' East to 820 10' East longitude.
 Geopolitically, most of the area falls in high Himalayan and high Mountain range.
 The Humla has 7 rural municipalities.

 Map of Nepal indicating Humla District Coordination Committee(DCC)